arongas/spring-boot-lectures/Lecture 4 -Web/Lecture 4 -Web.md

 **Enable Scheduling:**

-- Create a Executor of a 10 threads
+- Create an Executor of a 10 threads
   - 10 can/should be configurable of application.yml
 - Enable scheduling (`@EnableScheduling`)